Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ### More research needed

-A google search turned up some relevant StackOverflow posts about this topic ([Here](https://stackoverflow.com/questions/66226029/windows-create-a-process-in-session-0-using-createprocesswithtokenw) and [Here](https://stackoverflow.com/questions/38427094/createprocessasuser-works-createprocesswithtokenw-does-not/38442543#38442543)) where an exceptionally knowledgable user named RbMm provided some much needed and seemingly otherwise hard to come by information.
+A google search turned up some relevant StackOverflow posts about this topic ([Here](https://stackoverflow.com/questions/66226029/windows-create-a-process-in-session-0-using-createprocesswithtokenw) and [Here](https://stackoverflow.com/questions/38427094/createprocessasuser-works-createprocesswithtokenw-does-not/38442543#38442543)) where an exceptionally knowledgeable user named RbMm provided some much needed and seemingly otherwise hard to come by information.

 Two additional API's exist when it comes to creating a process as a different user; CreateProcessWithToken() and CreateProcessAsUser().
 The above StackOverflow links delve heavily into this and ultimately reveal that CreateProcessWithToken() is in fact a wrapper for CreateProcessAsUser(), and as part of the function call it sets the SessionId back to the original session of the calling process; all this means that for our purposes, if we want to create a process with a session id different than that of our calling process, we need to use CreateProcessAsUser() and do a little more work manually.
 [This](https://stackoverflow.com/questions/39238086/running-process-in-system-context) StackOverflow post, again from RbMm, provides more critical information: